BigDog: History

-BigDog was funded by the Defense Advanced Research Projects Agency (DARPA) in the hopes that it would be able to serve as a robotic pack mule to accompany soldiers in terrain too rough for conventional vehicles.
-Instead of wheels or treads, BigDog uses four legs for movement, allowing it to move across surfaces that would defeat wheels.
+BigDog was funded by the Defense Advanced Research Projects Agency (DARPA) in the hopes that it would be able to serve as a mechanic pack mule to accompany soldiers in terrain too rough for conventional vehicles.
+Instead of wheels or treads, BigDog uses four legs for movement, allowing it to move across surfaces that would be difficult for wheels.
 The legs contain a variety of sensors, including joint position and ground contact.
 BigDog also features a laser gyroscope and a stereo vision system.

 BigDog is 3 ft long, stands 2.5 ft tall, and weighs 240 lb, making it about the size of a small mule.
 It is capable of traversing difficult terrain, running at 4 mph, carrying 340 lb, and climbing a 35 degree incline.
 Locomotion is controlled by an onboard computer that receives input from the robot's various sensors.
 Navigation and balance are also managed by the control system.

 BigDog's walking pattern is controlled through four legs, each equipped with four low-friction hydraulic cylinder actuators that power the joints.
 BigDog's locomotion behaviors can vary greatly.
 It can stand up, sit down, walk with a crawling gait that lifts one leg at a time, walk with a trotting gait lifting diagonal legs, or trot with a running gait.
 The travel speed of BigDog varies from a 1 km/h crawl to a 5.3 km/h trot.

 The BigDog project was headed by Dr. Martin Buehler, who received the Joseph Engelberger Award from the Robotics Industries Association in 2012 for the work.
 Dr. Buehler while previously a professor at McGill University, headed the robotics lab there, developing four-legged walking and running robots.

 Built onto the actuators are sensors for joint position and force, and movement is ultimately controlled through an onboard computer which manages the sensors.

 Approximately 50 sensors are located on BigDog.
 These measure the attitude and acceleration of the body, motion, and force of joint actuators as well as engine speed, temperature and hydraulic pressure inside the robot's internal engine.
 Low-level control, such as position and force of the joints, and high-level control such as velocity and altitude during locomotion, are both controlled through the onboard computer.

 BigDog was featured in episodes of Web Junk 20 and Hungry Beast, and in articles in New Scientist, Popular Science, Popular Mechanics, and The Wall Street Journal.

-On March 23, 2008, Boston Dynamics released video footage of a new generation of BigDog known as AlphaDog.
-The footage shows BigDog's ability to walk on icy terrain and recover its balance when kicked from the side.
+In September 2011 Boston Dynamics released video footage of a new generation of BigDog known as AlphaDog.
+The footage shows AlphaDog's ability to walk on rough terrain and recover its balance when kicked from the side.

 The refined equivalent has been designed by Boston Dynamics to exceed the BigDog in terms of capabilities and use to dismounted soldiers.

-In February 2012, with further DARPA support, the militarized Legged Squad Support System (LS3) variant of BigDog demonstrated its capabilities during a hike over tough terrain.
+In February 2012, with further DARPA support, the militarized Legged Squad Support System (LS3) variant of BigDog demonstrated its capabilities during a hike over a rough terrain.